axibase/axibase-collector-docs/jobs/examples/vmware/README.md

 [VMware vCenter](https://www.vmware.com/products/vcenter-server) provides a centralized platform for managing VMware vSphere environments.

-VMware vCenter collects and stores statistics from ESX servers in an Microsoft SQL Server database (`VIM_VCDB`) which Axibase Collector queries every 20 minutes to offload incremental statistics from the `VPX_HIST_STAT1` table into the Axibase Time Series Database for long-term retention and operations analytics.
+VMware vCenter collects and stores statistics from ESX servers in a Microsoft SQL Server database (`VIM_VCDB`) which Axibase Collector queries every 20 minutes to offload incremental statistics from the `VPX_HIST_STAT1` table into the Axibase Time Series Database for long-term retention and operations analytics.

 ## Requirements